-- SWL (Shortwave Listeners’ License, allowed only to monitor the radio frequency in amateur bands).
+- SWL (Shortwave Listeners’ Licence, allowed only to monitor the radio frequency in amateur bands).

 - Grade II (Restriction of power was there plus one had to make 100 CW contacts and then only, was allowed to use voice after getting the licence)